heseltime/heseltime.github.io/pages/rDai.md

 4. **Model Training:** Utilizing datasets of human faces and speech to train models that can generate and animate talking heads.
 This might involve deep learning models that can learn from a large amount of data to produce high-quality animations.

-Overvieww for the Fan et al. BLSTM Training system:
+Overview for the Fan et al. BLSTM Training system:

 ![BLSTM Training for Talking Heads, System overview](image-37.png)